Derived isogenies and isogenies for abelian surfaces

-We can assume the prime-to-$p$ derived isogeny is defined over a finitely generated subfield of $\bar{k}$.
-By the definition of prime-to-$p$ derived isogeny, we have an isomorphism of $F$-crystals

-With $p$-adic Shioda's trick in Corollary \ref{cor:shiodatrickforisog}, we can conclude that $X$ and $Y$ are prime-to-$p$ isogenous.
-It remains to see they are principally isogenous.
-The easiest way for proving this is by lifting to characteristic $0$.

-As the composition of prime-to-$p$ isogenies remains prime-to-$p$, it suffices to consider a single derived equivalence for some gerbes $\sX\to X$ and $\sY\to Y$ satisfying that the orders of $\alpha=[\sX]$ and $\beta=[\sY]$ are both prime-to-$p$.
-As shown in Theorem \ref{thm1}, we may assume that $\sY$ is the moduli stack of $\sX$-twisted coherent sheaves on $X$.
-Therefore, we can liftings $\sX$ and $\sY$ respectively, to some finite extension $W'$ of $W$ whose generic fibers are derived equivalent: There exists $\mathbb{G}_m$-gerbes $\fX /W'$ and $\fY/W'$ as liftings of $\sX$ and $\sY$ such that $\fY$ is the relative moduli stack of $\fX$-twisted coherent sheaves over $W'$, and thus the universal sheaf induces a twisted derived equivalence between their generic fibers, which is prime-to-$p$ by Lemma \ref{lemma:liftingprimetop}.
+By Proposition \ref{prop:liftingprimetop}, we can find projective liftings $ X_V\to \Spec (V)$ and $Y_V\to \Spec(V)$ of $X$ and $Y$ over some DVR $V$ such that there is a prime-to-$p$ twisted derived equivalence between generic fibers $X_K$ and $Y_K$.

-By Theorem \ref{TDGC}, the generic fibers of the $\cX$ and $\cY$ are prime-to-$p$ principally isogenous over a finite extension $K$ of $k(\eta)$.
-Suppose $f_K \colon \cX_K \to \cY_K$ is a principal isogeny.
-The N\'eron extension property of smooth models $\cX, \cY$ ensures that the $f_K$ extends to an isogeny $f \colon \cX \to \cY$, and there is an isogeny $g \colon \cY \to \cX$ such that $g \circ f = \deg(f_K)$.
-Thus the restriction $f_k$ over the special fibers is still a principal isogeny.
-Then we can conclude the special fibers are prime-to-$p$ principally isogenous by using Tate's spreading theorem for $p$-divisible groups (\cf\cite[Theorem 4]{tate67}).
+By Theorem \ref{thm:twistedisogenychar0}, the generic fibers $X_K$ and $Y_K$ are geometrically prime-to-$p$ principally isogenous.
+Up to a finite extension of $K$, we can find a prime-to-$p$ principal isogeny $f_K \colon X_K \to Y_K$.
+The N\'eron extension property of smooth models $X_V, Y_V$ (\cite[\S 7.3, Proposition 6]{NeronModels}) ensures that $f_K$ can be extended to an isogeny The restriction $f_k:X\to Y$ over the special fibers is still a principal isogeny and we can conclude that $f_k$ is prime-to-$p$ by using Tate's spreading theorem for $p$-divisible groups (\cf\cite[Theorem 4]{tate67}).